ussserrr/frequency-meter-avr-hf/README.md

 ```
 value so decreasing the period (i.e. increasing an input frequency) we get better results.
 We also use an averaging to get more accurate results.

-The algorithm also detects when input frequency is rapidly changes (e.g. you tune it) and increases refresh rate of LCD indicating.
+The algorithm also detects when input frequency is rapidly changes (e.g. you tune it) and increases refresh rate of LCD indications.

 ## Pinout
 Pin | Function
 --- | --------
 PD5 (Arduino's pin 5) | Input signal
-Arduino's 0, 1, 2, 3, 4, 6, 7 pins (respective PDx pins) | RS, RW, E, D4-7
+Arduino's 0, 1, 2, 3, 4, 6, 7 pins (respective PDx pins) | RS, RW, E, D4-7 (HD44780 LCD, LiquidCrystal library)

 ## Build and run